AlbertoIbarra/DataViz_Course/Data Descriptions/deposit.md

 * `age`, the client's age in years.

-* `job`, the client's type of job, taking values 'admin', 'unknown', 'unemployed', 'management', 'housemaid', 'student', 'retired', 'self-employed, 'entrepreneur', 'technician' and 'services'.
+* `job`, the client's type of job, taking values 'admin', 'entrepreneur', 'housemaid', 'management', 'student', 'retired', 'self-employed, 'services', 'technician', 'unemployed' and 'unknown'.

-* `marital`, the client's marital status, taking values 'married', 'divorced' and 'single'.
+* `marital`, the client's marital status, taking values 'divorced', 'married' and 'single'.

-* `education`, the client's education level, taking values 'unknown', 'secondary', 'primary' and 'tertiary'.
+* `education`, the client's education level, taking values 'primary', 'secondary', 'tertiary' and 'unknown'.

-* `default`, whether the client has credit in default, taking values 'yes' and 'no'.
+* `default`, whether the client has credit in default, taking values 'no' and 'yes'.

 * `balance`, the client's  average yearly balance in euros.

-* `housing`, whether the client has a housing loan, taking values 'yes' and 'no'.
+* `housing`, whether the client has a housing loan, taking values 'no' and 'yes'.

-* `loan`, whether the client has a personal loan, taking values 'yes' and 'no'.
+* `loan`, whether the client has a personal loan, taking values 'no' and 'yes'.

-* `contact`, the usual communication channel, taking values 'unknown', 'telephone' and 'cellular'.
+* `contact`, the usual communication channel, taking values 'cellular', 'telephone' and 'unknown'.

 * `duration`, the duration of last contact before the campaign in seconds.